m0nm/nextjs-eccommerce/README.md

 - Sign In/Sign Up with Credentials or Google Oauth.
 - Light and Dark Mode.
 - Searchable and Categorized Products
-- CRUD functionality to user's cart
+- CRUD functionality for user's cart

 ## Sections